-The event is being run this weekend jointly by Heriot-Watt, Edinburgh and Edinburgh Napier Universities, co-hosted by the Multi-Cultural Family Base (MCFB), with funding from the Royal Academy of Edinburgh's Youth Academy of Scotland (RAE YAS), and is being led by Dr Maïwenn Kersaudy-Kerhoas.
+The event, run jointly by Heriot-Watt, Edinburgh and Edinburgh Napier Universities and co-hosted by the Multi-Cultural Family Base (MCFB), with funding from the Royal Academy of Edinburgh's Youth Academy of Scotland (RAE YAS), was led by Heriot-Watt's Dr Maïwenn Kersaudy-Kerhoas.
 It was held at the Division of Infection & Pathway Medicine (DIPM) at the University of Edinburgh.

 Dr Kersaudy-Kerhoas, who conceived and organised the event, stressed the benefits of widening access to STEM subjects.
 “In science, engineering and technology we need inclusiveness, as the diversity of thoughts is important to generate high quality research and tackle tomorrow's challenges.
-A range of scientific breakthroughs across the years have demonstrated this.
+A range of scientific breakthroughs across the years have demonstrated this.”